Twice-Baked Sweet Potatoes

-Twice-Baked Sweet Potatoes are flavored with sour cream, Chipotle, and a touch of lime for a delightful Southwestern twist.
+Savory Twice-Baked Sweet Potatoes are flavored with sour cream, Chipotle, and a touch of lime for a delightful sweet potato dish.
 We made them into sweet potato cups, but you can just stuff the whole sweet potato if you want a larger serving.

-PIN Twice-Baked Sweet Potatoes to try them later.
+PIN Savory Twice-Baked Sweet Potatoes to try them later.

-For this week’s Friday Favorites post I’m reminding you about these delicious Twice-Baked Sweet Potatoes that are loaded with flavor from sour cream, Chipotle, and lime juice, and they’re another sweet potato recipe that shows how I prefer savory sweet potato recipes over the sweet ones that some people make during the holidays.
+For this week’s Friday Favorites post I’m featuring these delicious Savory Twice-Baked Sweet Potatoes that are loaded with flavor from sour cream, Chipotle, and lime juice, and they’re another sweet potato recipe that shows how I prefer savory sweet potato recipes over the sweet ones that some people make during the holidays.

 And sweet potatoes like this are a perfect choice for a side dish any time it’s sweet potato season!
 It’s important to find straight-sided sweet potatoes if you want to make cups for these twice-baked sweet potatoes, but you can definitely stuff the whole sweet potato if you prefer a larger serving or less fuss.

 If you’re preparing a big Thanksgiving dinner, you can make this earlier in the day and do the final baking part right before you serve them.
 Using a Ziploc bag (or a real pastry bag) to squeeze the filling into the sweet potato cups also makes it quick and easy, and makes the cups look pretty.
-And if you want another option for twice-baked sweet potatoes check out Twice-Baked Sweet Potatoes with Feta and Sumac.
+I hope you’ll try this idea if you’re a fan of savory sweet potato recipes like I am!

 What ingredients do you need?